 Use the Swiss Bankers app and block your card immediately yourself.
 Report the loss of your card to the Swiss Bankers customer service immediately on +41 31 710 12 15.
 Your card will be frozen immediately.
 After contacting customer service, you will be sent a new card that has the same balance as the card that was lost or stolen.

-A replacement Life card costs CHF 20.00 in Switzerland and CHF 50.00 abroad (includes delivery).
+A replacement Life card costs CHF 0.00 in Germany and CHF 50.00 abroad (includes delivery).

-The Travel and Prime cards are sent worldwide via courier and free of charge.
+The Travel card is sent worldwide via courier and free of charge.

 What happens after the card expires?